Is Identity Theft Protection Worth It?

 • Utilize a free credit freeze: If you believe your information or accounts have been compromised, consider implementing a credit freeze on an account level and with the credit bureaus on your file for free.
 Credit card companies allow you to freeze your card if you believe your account has been compromised.

 • Place a fraud alert on your credit file: All three bureaus allow consumers to place fraud alerts on their credit file in the event of identity theft.
-It stops anyone that is trying to use your information to obtain credit from opening any new accounts.
+It stops anyone who is trying to use your information to obtain credit from opening any new accounts.

 • Credit dispute: The credit bureaus also allow consumers to dispute any inquiries or accounts for free and they handle the dispute and removal process for you.

 • Free credit monitoring: If you sign up for a free account on Equifax, TransUnion, and Experian, each of these bureaus offers free credit score and file monitoring.
-They will also send you notifications on any changes on your credit file.
+They will also send you notifications on any changes to your credit file.

 • Password managers: There are several free options available to users for a password manager that will store and secure multiple passwords in one application.
 Google Password Manager and LastPass secure and store multiple passwords in one area and they help create more diverse passwords that are harder to crack with a keylogger.